Claud Hamilton, 1st Lord Paisley: Commendator of Paisley

 His uncle John Hamilton, an illegitimate son of his grandfather, the 1st Earl of Arran, was commendatory abbot of Paisley Abbey around the time of his birth.
 In 1553 this uncle succeeded David Beaton as Archbishop of St Andrews and agreed to pass the position as commendator to his nephew Claud, who was then about seven years old.

 Scottish politics and the Battle of Langside

-In March 1560, when he was 14, Hamilton was sent as a hostage to England to guarantee the Treaty of Berwick.
+In March 1560, when he was 14, Hamilton was sent as a hostage to England to guarantee the Treaty of Berwick and lodged at Canterbury.

 He and his family were Catholics and supporters of Mary, Queen of Scots.
-On 2 May 1568, he helped her escape from Loch Leven Castle and on 13 May fought for her at Langside where the Queen's men were defeated by Moray, the regent.
+In May 1568, Mary escaped by rowing boat from Lochleven Castle.
+Claud Hamilton escorted her from Kinross to Niddry Castle.
+On 13 May, he fought for her at Langside where the Queen's men were defeated by Regent Moray.
 He had commanded the vanguard of her army during the battle.
+Claud Hamilton accompanied Mary to Workington in England.

-His estates having been forfeited because of condemnation, Hamilton was concerned in the murder of the Regent Moray in 1570, and also in that of the next Regent, Matthew Stewart, 4th Earl of Lennox, in the following year; but in 1573 he recovered his estates.
+His estates were forfeited.
+Hamilton was concerned in the assassination of Regent Moray by James Hamilton of Bothwellhaugh in January 1570, and also in that of the next Regent, Matthew Stewart, 4th Earl of Lennox, in 1571.
+In 1573 as the Marian Civil War came to an end, he recovered his estates.